GaoOufan/EF-SDK-v5/README.md

 * No inner calls to 3rd party services (like google/microsoft/etc) good for data safety and excellent for https.
 * Write less, do more.
 * Reduce development management and cost.
+* For more information, please visit www.efsdk.com yet more help in www.efsdk.com/help-

 What does EF contains: